Here are the TED Talks that we saw, all are very much worth watching:

 Creativity expert Sir Ken Robinson challenges the way we’re educating our children.
 He champions a radical rethink of our school systems, to cultivate creativity and acknowledge multiple types…

 This is my all-time TED Talk favourite.
 Both because of his message, which is so important and right, and his superior way of delivering it.
 19 minutes without a single slide, and millions of people watch him in awe, thats skillful!

-I am an eHealth Strategist at Sopra Steria Sweden in Stockholm.
+I am an eHealth Strategist in Stockholm, Sweden

 I drive eHealth development projects from needs analysis and idea generation to service design and implementation.